Soft Scattering Evaporation of Dark Matter Subhalos by Inner Galactic Gases: Galactic limits

 Lower mass, yet invisible DM subhalos are generally expected to form and become subject to evaporation effects.
-As illustrated in Fig.~\ref{fig:limits}, the $\tau_{\rm esc.}=10^{10}$ yr limits from collisional heating on gas and cosmic rays are given for subhalo mass at $10^6M_{\odot}$ (red) and $10^{-5}M_{\odot}$ (blue), representing the typical visible subhalo mass, and a much lower invisible subhalo mass that allows the dipole-moment sensitivity dips below the current direct-search dipole limits.
-Collider search constraint from LEP~\cite{Fortin:2011hv,Chu:2018qrm} and compiled direct detection exclusion limits~\cite{Chu:2018qrm,Buen-Abad:2021mvc,Emken:2019tni} on DM dipole moment are also shown as color-shaped regions.
-These evaporation limits on ${\cal D}, \mu$ correspond to $v=10^{-4}$ and average ionized gas density $n_p=0.5$ cm$^{-3}$.
-For a different subhalo velocity $v$, the EDM and MDM limits scale by $v^{-1}$ and $v^{-3}$, respectively.
-The current sub-GeV direct detection exclusion limit soft collisional heating down to $v_{\rm esc}\approx10^{-8.5}$ in the inner galactic region, or equivalently halo mass above $10^{-5} M_{\odot}$ assuming the subhalo mass and velocity-dispersion relation Eq.~\ref{eq:scaling}.
+Again, using Eq.~\ref{eq:survive} and the scaling relation Eq.~\ref{eq:scaling}, we can get the corresponding dipole moment limits for specific subhalo size and different dark matter particle mass to lead to $10^{10}$ yr evaporation.
+As illustrated in Fig.~\ref{fig:limits}, the $\tau_{\rm esc.}=10^{10}$ yr limits from collisional heating on gas(blue line) and cosmic rays(red line) are given for subhalo mass at $10^6M_{\odot}$ (solid line) and $10^{-5}M_{\odot}$ (dashed line), which is respectively corresponding to the typical visible subhalo mass and a much lower invisible subhalo mass that allows the dipole-moment sensitivity dips below the current direct-search dipole limits.
+The temperature at which the DM kinetically decouples from the thermal bath must be at least 0.5 keV, in order to avoid the over-damping of large-scale structures(LSS)~\cite{Boehm:2004th,Bringmann:2006mu}.
+The corresponding constraint is shown as gray shaded region which is taken from Ref.~\cite{Chu:2018qrm}.
+Collider search constraint from LEP~\cite{Fortin:2011hv} is shown as purple region.
+The combined direct detection exclusion limits on DM dipole moment via DM-electron scattering, which includes DarkSide~\cite{DarkSide:2018ppu}, SENSEI~\cite{SENSEI:2020dpa} and XENON experiments~\cite{XENON:2019gfn}, are shown as orange shaped region.
+In sub-GeV mass range, comparing with these constraints, direct detection experiments give the strongest constraint on DM dipole moment.

+In Fig.~\ref{fig:limits}, the evaporation limits given by the scattering with the ionized gas on ${\cal D}, \mu$ correspond to relative velocity $v=10^{-4}$ and average ionized gas density $n_p=0.5$ cm$^{-3}$.
+For a different relative velocity $v$, the EDM and MDM limits respectively scale by $v^{-1}$ and $v^{-3}$ due to the Eq.~\ref{eq:heating_rate} and~\ref{eq:tau_esc}.
+For satisfying the current sub-GeV direct detection exclusion limit on dipole moment strength, the soft collisional heating can evaporate subhalo below $10^{-5}M_{\odot}$ in the inner galactic region and the corresponding escaped velocity is $v_{\rm esc}\approx10^{-8.5}$ (normalized to the speed of light) by using the scaling relation Eq.~\ref{eq:scaling}.
 Indirect limits based on DM annihilation are not shown as they can be model dependent.